joshbivens/shopping-cart/README.md

 - set up index.html &#10003;
 - ~~Add Axios~~

-### 08/19/19
+### 08/19/19 > 08/20/19
 - Find dummy product images (110px and 200px)
 - create new Firestore
 - save products to Firestore
-- work on retrieving products from Firestore and showing them on the page
+- retrieve products from Firestore and show them on the page